The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

-For the legions of backcountry skiers and snowboarders in Colorado, the winter of 2018–19 has been one of mixed emotions.
-The powder has come in waves, but so too has tragedy: Already, five skiers and snowboarders have died in four avalanches in Colorado—all outside resort boundaries—in 2019, a grim statistic that speaks to both the growing popularity of backcountry skiing (we’ll use the term to include snowboarding) and the risks involved in that pursuit.
+For the legions of backcountry skiers and snowboarders in Colorado, the past few winters have been ones of mixed emotions.
+The powder has come in waves, but so too has tragedy: Eight skiers and snowboarders died last season in seven avalanches in Colorado—all outside resort boundaries—and one skier has already died early in the 2019–2020 season.
+They’re grim statistics that speak to both the growing popularity of backcountry skiing (we’ll use the term to include snowboarding) and the risks involved in that pursuit.

 While reliable statistics on the number of people participating in backcountry skiing are elusive, retail data shows the dramatic rise in the sport.
 Sales of backcountry gear rose markedly from 2017 to 2018, according to Eric Henderson, a spokesperson for the trade association Snowsports Industries America (SIA), with sales of alpine touring bindings up 84 percent, boots up 18 percent, and accessories—including avalanche safety devices—up 24 percent.
 The trend is driven by skiers’ and snowboarders’ quest for untracked snow, along with a desire to test their fitness, learn new skills, and immerse in the mountain environment without the distractions of chairlifts and other infrastructure.

 But just because participation in backcountry skiing is spiking doesn’t make it any safer.
 Unlike at a ski resort, nobody is thoroughly assessing every backcountry pitch for risk or declaring the slopes safe enough to ski on a given day.
 Sure, the Colorado Avalanche Information Center regularly updates its risk rating for the state, but that’s intended as a guide only.
 Moreover, an incident that would qualify as minor within resort boundaries, like a sprained knee or a busted binding, can be a huge deal in the backcountry, depending how far you are from help.